madiej6/TDAM/README.md

 | Church  |       |
 | Office Building  |         |

-And then you will populate the DamageIndicator column using your best judgment, as such:
+And then you will manually populate the DamageIndicator column using your best judgment, as such:

 | Type   | DamageIndicator       |
 |------|------------|